thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_Landscape.h.rst.txt

    using namespace std;

-   uint32_t importToMapAndRound(string map_file, Map<uint32_t> &matrix_in, unsigned long matrix_x,
+   uint32_t importToMapAndRound(string map_file, Map<uint32_t> &map_in, unsigned long map_x,
-                                unsigned long matrix_y, unsigned long scalar);
+                                unsigned long map_y, unsigned long scalar);

    class Landscape
    {
    protected:
        // The map files which are read in (or generated if running with "null" as the map file".
-       // Pristine maps are meant for before any deforestation occured, whereas the other maps are intended for modern day maps.
+       // historical maps are meant for before any deforestation occured, whereas the other maps are intended for modern day maps.
-       // A linear transformation from modern to pristine maps is used, approaching the habitat_change_rate variable times the difference between the pristine and modern maps.
+       // A linear transformation from modern to historical maps is used, approaching the habitat_change_rate variable times the difference between the historical and modern maps.
-       // Once the gen_since_pristine number of generations has been reached, the map will jump to the pristine condition.
+       // Once the gen_since_historical number of generations has been reached, the map will jump to the historical condition.
        // the finer grid for the area around the sample area.
        Map<uint32_t> fine_map;
-       // the pristine finer map.
+       // the historical finer map.
-       Map<uint32_t> pristine_fine_map;
+       Map<uint32_t> historical_fine_map;
        // the coarser grid for the wider zone.
        Map<uint32_t> coarse_map;
-       // the pristine coarser map.
+       // the historical coarser map.
-       Map<uint32_t> pristine_coarse_map;
+       Map<uint32_t> historical_coarse_map;
        // for importing and storing the simulation set-up options.
        SimParameters * mapvars;
        // the minimum values for each dimension for offsetting.